wit-hdip-comp-sci-2024/full-stack-2/topic-2/talk-2/React.md

 # Development Tools

-Introduce Vite the Storybook development tool.
+Vite and the Storybook development tool.